Ph-k/Concurrent-Workers/README.md

 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/17359348/182947379-9757234d-0843-44a6-888b-f87fe6f3d068.png)

-Furthermore, each leaf-node process sends a USR1 signal to the root process *(who of course has the according signal handler)* to inform him that he has finished working
+Furthermore, each leaf-node process sends a USR1 signal to the root process *(who of course has the according signal handler)* to inform him that he has finished working.

 ## Source code files overview: